Katario/RPG-Web-App/README.md

 #### [PHPStan](https://phpstan.org/)
 > PHPStan is a static analisys tool.
 It runs the code, without actually running the code.

-On this project, this tool is used to look for bugs in the code, and to maintain an even Higher quality of code.
+In this project, this tool is used to look for bugs in the code and to maintain an even Higher quality of code.
 I'm using the current maximum level to set (lvl 10), and while I know it's not applied yet, there is a `phpstan-baseline.neon` that list every error to do.
 My current rule is to get used to PHPStan lvl 10, and try to decrease on each commit the number of errors in the file.